Arran (Caucasus): Islamic

-People
+People, language and religion

 The population of Arran consisted of a great variety of peoples.
-Greek, Roman and Armenian authors provide the names of some peoples who inhabited the lands between the Kur and Araxes rivers:
+Albania proper, located north of the Kura river, is supposed to have been populated mainly by speakers of Lezgic languages, along with some Iranian and Kartvelian-speaking tribes.
+Greek, Roman and Armenian authors provide the names of some peoples who inhabited the lands between the Kura and Aras rivers: